-Resokine Pathway Hypothesis: A homeostatic pathway that controls the set point of key cells in the immune system to ensure appropriate control of immune responses.
+Resokine Pathway Hypothesis: A homeostatic pathway that controls the set point of key cells in the immune system to ensure appropriate control of immune responses, characterized by:

-- Balancing of the immune responses to prevent self-tissue damage and promote homeostasis.
+- Balancing of the immune responses to prevent self-tissue damage and promote tissue or tumor homeostasis

 Cells, in a regulated fashion, secrete Resokine proteins.
 Disruptions or insufficiencies in the Resokine pathway leads to an increased immune response.
 We developed sensitive assays to detect Resokine proteins in circulation between 10pM and 1nM in humans and mammals.